A characterization of finitely generated reflection subgroups of Coxeter groups orthogonal to a reflection: Note on centralizers of reflections

-be the set of corresponding reflections.
-Then $(W_I^{\perp x},R_I^x)$ is a Coxeter system by a theorem of Vinay V.\ Deodhar \cite{Deo_refsub} or Matthew Dyer {\cite[Theorem 3.3]{Dye}}.
-In \cite{Nui_centra}, the precise structure of $W_I^{\perp x}$ is described by using the group $Y_x^I$.
+Then $(W_I^{\perp r},R^{I,r})$ is a Coxeter system by a general theorem of V.~V.~Deodhar \cite{Deo_refsub} or of M.~Dyer \cite[Theorem 3.3]{Dye} on reflection subgroups.
+We write $\Pi^{I,r}$ as $\Pi^{r}$ and $R^{I,r}$ as $R^{r}$ when $I = S$.
+Now let $Y^I$ be the groupoid, with vertex set $I$ and multiplication induced by that of $W$, defined by